 I've done a few string quilts.
 I've researched TONS of string quilts.
 After all that, I've learned that string quilts break down into two or three basic sewing patterns.
 Of course, there are variations on these.
-Just click on the photos to take you to where you want to go.

 The